tlhakhan/lofs_overlay/README.md

 # lofs_overlay
-  - Use case:  When you want to overlay custom config files (post-boot) from a sourced directory over / filesystem, especially for Live OS where most files are on read-only RAM disk.
+  - Use case:  When you want to overlay custom config files (post-OS init) from a sourced directory over / filesystem, especially for Live OS where most files are on read-only RAM disk.
   - Requires: `SunOS` and was tested/working on `SunOS smos-02 5.11 joyent_20181206T012147Z i86pc i386 i86pc`
   - Dependencies: Uses filesystem `lofs` to `mount -F` on the system.

 # Usage
-  - Expects 1 string argument, either `start` or `stop`.
+  - Expects a string argument, either `start` or `stop`.
   - By default, assumes directory is `/usbkey/crud` as the sourced directory that will overlay ontop of / filesystem.
   - If a different directory is desired, use the `-overlayRootPath`.